Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/010-Authentication-and-Authorization.md

 When we use custom headers in our response, we often prefix them with **`x-`**, like `x-auth-token`.

 This was required in the past, but now it's not necessary.
 Still, many developers and companies continue to use it out of habit and for consistency.

+# Encapsulating Logic in mongoose.

+We should move the `generateAuthToken` function to one place.
+The easiest way might seem like creating a separate function in another file and passing the necessary parameters to it.
+But **that's not a good design**.

+In programming, there's a principle called the **Information Expert Principle**.
+This means we should assign responsibility to the part of the system that has the necessary information and knows how to do the task.
+(Just like in a restaurant — only the _chef_ cooks, because they have the knowledge and skills.
+A _waiter_ shouldn't do the cooking.)

+So in our case, to generate a JWT, we need **user data**.
+And only the **User model** has that data.
+That's why the `generateAuthToken` function should stay in the User model — it's the right place according to the principle.

+---

+### Explanation of `userSchema.methods.generateAuthToken = function () { ... }`

+This line adds a method to the **user schema**.
+Any document (user instance) created from this schema will have this method available.

+This is a regular function (not an arrow function!) because it uses `this`.
+Inside the function, this refers to the **individual user document** (e.g., a user from the database)

+---

+**Q** - What happens if you use an arrow function for a Mongoose method?

+**A** - In **arrow functions**, `this` is **not bound to the object** that calls the method.Instead, `this` refers to the **outer scope**/ parent (in this case, likely the global object or the module scope).So `this._id` will be `undefined`, and your JWT will fail or include `undefined` as `_id`.

+---

+**Q** - If `userSchema` doesn’t have `_id`, how does `this._id` work in the method?

+**A** - Mongoose automatically adds an \_id field to every schema by default.
+(Every document in MongoDB must have a unique `_id`.
+Mongoose includes this field for you — you don’t need to define it manually)